mcclatchy-southeast/vcapr/README.md

 library(vcapr)

 # import, parse and write a single file to a destination directory
+#
-# change this to wherever the raw files are stored on your machine
+# NOTE: change this to wherever the raw files are stored on your machine
 # and where you want to the separated files to be saved
 process_results <- processCivilFile('/vcap/NOBC0001', '/vcap/tables/')
-#> ...STARTING FILE IMPORT AT 22:00:51
+#> ...STARTING FILE IMPORT AT 22:51:30
 #> x  ERROR: FILE DOES NOT EXIST.

-# loop through a series of files
+# import, parse and write files from a directory of raw files to a destination
+# directory. only accepts files for the relevant table type (e.g. case)
+#
-# change this to wherever the raw files are stored on your machine
+# NOTE: change this to wherever the raw files are stored on your machine
 # and where you want to the separated files to be saved
-# TODO Add a function like this to get a directory
+process_results <- processCivilDirectory('/vcap/raw_files/', 'vcap/2022/tables/')
+#> ...STARTING DIRECTORY PROCESS AT 22:51:30
+#>
+#> x  ERROR: SOURCE DIRECTORY DOES NOT EXIST OR IS NOT A DIRECTORY (DID YOU FORGET THE SLASH?).

+# loop through a series of files specified by the user
+# NOTE: change this to wherever the raw files are stored on your machine
+# and where you want to the separated files to be saved
 #
 # create a list of filenames
 files <- c('/vcap/NOBC0001',